Neale Woods: Facilities

-The Neale Woods Nature Center provides trail maps for visitors.
-A printable trail map is also available online in digital PDF format.
 Trails are open every day from dawn until dusk.
-The nature center building is open to visitors seasonally during the spring/summer/fall.
+An information Kiosk, picnic tables, and composting toilet is available.
+A trail map is available on the Fontenelle Forest website.

 Astronomy

 Neale Woods was home to the Millard Observatory, which was the largest public observatory in the Omaha metropolitan area.
 Astronomy nights were generally held two times per month, between the months of August and May.